metasoarous/tripl/README.md

 * utilities for spitting/slurping this data to/from other formats and stores
 * the ability to describe entities pointing to files of external data, and how to interpret them

-Other goals:

-* Simple pull query, and entity pattern matcher

-Name is still a toss up, as is the py lib name.
-Tripl?
-Trpl?
-Triply?

-## Tripy

-A python library for working with Trip data, and for the moment, the canonical Trip implementation.
+A python library for working with Tripl data, and for the moment, the canonical Tripl implementation.

 ## Problem statement